GIFTED PROGRAM DESCRIPTION

-Students are selected by a committee comprised at least three individuals with training in the Nature and Needs of Gifted children.
-The committee consists of the Coordinator of Advanced Academics, the Program Director of College Readiness, the Gifted and Talented Specialists, and other trained individuals.
-The following critera are used: aptitude test scores, achievement test scores, teacher profile scores, creativity scores, a student's products, and evidence of outstanding school and/or community performance.
+Students are selected by a committee comprised of at least three individuals with training in the Nature and Needs of Gifted children.
+The committee can consist of any combination of the Director of Advanced Academics, the Program Director of Advanced Academics, the Gifted and Talented Specialists/Teachers, and other trained individuals.
+The following criteria are used: aptitude test scores, achievement test scores, teacher profile scores, creativity scores, a student's submitted products, and evidence of outstanding school and/or community performance.

 How can I request for my child to be tested for Gifted and Talented services?

-A request for testing may be made by contacting your child's teacher.
-You may also contact the Advanced Academics office at 832.386.1064.
+A request for testing may be made by contacting your child's teacher or the Advanced Academics office (832.386.1064).
+You may also complete this referral form to have your child tested.
+All referrals are due by January 1st of each year with the exception of Kindergarten referrals, which are due by October 1st.
 Testing will take place during the designated time for each grade level (Kindergarten - November/December, 1st and 3rd Grades - January/February/March, 4th grade and above - April/May).
 All second graders will be tested in February, there is no need to request testing for those students.

 What is the difference between Journeys and Encounters?

 Journeys is the top 4-7% of students at any one campus, grades K-5.
 Encounters is the top 3-5% of the district students and runs grades 4-9.
 The Journeys program serves students in the regular classroom on every elementary campus, while Encounters students are served in separate classes clustered entirely with other Gifted and Talented identified students.

 Once identified, is a student always identified as Gifted and Talented?